sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 # 8 Testing

-## 8.1 update existing tests

-  - Update logger tests.
-  - Update other tests that use the logger table.

 ## 8.1 Unit Testing

+  - Update the existing test that uses the LOGLEVEL DB:
+    /sonic-swss-common/tests/logger_ut.cpp

+  - Verify the log levels of all components returns to default after running "swssloglevel -d":
+    - Change the log level for some components from Notice to Info.
+    - Run "swssloglevel -d".
+    - Verify all components return to the default log level.

   - Yang model tests:
-    - Logger table with wrong loglevel, or with wrong logoutput
+    - Logger table with a wrong loglevel, or with a wrong logoutput
-    - Logger table without loglevel or logoutput
+    - Logger table without loglevel or logoutput fileds
     - Logger table with valid values

 ## 8.2 Manual Testing